Krishiv-Thakuria/Next-Voters/README.md

 **Empowering the next generation of informed voters through AI-driven political education**

-Next Voters is an innovative educational platform that leverages artificial intelligence to help young citizens understand policy, legislation, and political platforms.
-In an era where 87% of people believe online disinformation has harmed their country's politics, Next Voters provides a trusted, fact-based approach to civic education.
+Next Vote is an innovative educational platform that LEVERAGES artificial intelligence to help young citizens understand policy, legislation, and political platforms.
+In an era where 87% of people believe online disinformation has harmed their country's politics, Next Vote provides a trusted, fact-based approach to civic education.

 ## 🎯 Mission